L.A.'s New Pot Era Begins With Debate Over the Number of Shops

 Nanette Gonzales

-The law, spearheaded by City Council President Herb Wesson, empowers the council to issue licenses to collectives, with priority given to the 135 or so medical marijuana dispensaries that were compliant under current law.
-It also allows the council to expand the number of weed retailers (paving the way for recreational shops, which state law will begin allowing next year), open the door to delivery, permit cultivators and edible makers, tax pot enterprises and shut down scofflaws with the help of increased penalties.
+The law, spearheaded by City Council president Herb Wesson, empowers the council to issue licenses to collectives, with priority given to the 135 or so medical marijuana dispensaries that are compliant under current law.
+It also allows the council to expand the number of weed retailers (paving the way for recreational shops, which state law will begin allowing next year), open the door to delivery, permit cultivators and edibles makers, tax pot enterprises and shut down scofflaws with the help of increased penalties.

 Spiker estimates that there are as many as 1,700 pot shops in the city today (the vast majority of them illegal).
 Some of those illegal ones should not be granted permits, he says, but others have tried to abide by the law and should be allowed to exist under the new regulations.